enesakgun/movielens-small-csv-analysis-with-pyspark/README.md

 ```

 ## 4.Question - By using timestamp from ratings table, provide top 5 most frequent users within a week
-In this question, we convert timestamp to date for using.
+In this question, we convert timestamp to date for use.
 ```
 spark.sql("""select count(*) Frequentusers,userId from Movies m
 inner join Ratings r on r.movieId=m.movieId